 The tournament will run from December 26th to January 5th and we have multiple package options that we are considering.
-We should have our options, costs and tour registration available late in 2020.
+We should have our options, costs and tour registration available in January 2022.
 We will keep the size of the group similar to what we had in the Czech Republic as we still want to have that personal touch with our Canadian fans on the tour.

 We will have a VERY LIMITED number of places available so it is important that you get on our PRIORITY LIST to receive our newletters about the World Juniors and to make sure you get an advance opportunity to register.
 If you have registered in the past for our Priority List then you will still be on it so there is no need to register again unless you have new contact information.
 If you are a past participant on one of our World Juniors tours you are automatically on our Past Participant Priority List so there is no need to register for the Priority List.

 I expect that we will be very close to selling out early as we have received and continue to receive a large volume of Priority List registrants during and after the World Juniors in Czech.

 Every past participant and priority list member will recieve an email and a physical package by mail with the tour brochure and registration form.
 The brochure will contain our various package options with departure and return dates plus the cost per person based on the number of people in a room.
 The tour registration form will be included along with instructions on how to register.
 A non-refundable deposit of $ 500 will guarantee your spot on the tour.
 There will be information on possible refunds in case of cancellations due to Covid.
 We will not hold any spots without a deposit and completed registration form.